ELePhanT1708/fastapi_weather/README.md

 ## To launch the systme
 1. Clone the repo
 2. Launch docker desktop
+3. Open powershell or etc in project directory 'fastapi_weather'
-3. In cloned directory from powershell or something similar write:
+4. In cloned directory from powershell or something similar write:
     - 'docker-compose up --build'

 ## Results